 The dutiful James went to see his mother at St. Germain.
 Louis XIV had died the previous year, depriving him of his most staunch supporter.
 The tables had turned and the French were negotiating with the English government.
 The Pretender was abruptly ordered to leave France, along with his attendant court of Jacobites.

-Maria Clementina was prone to melancholy and the marriage was not untroubled, by now living separately from her husband, her zeal for the Catholic religion sometimes bordered on mania and she indulged in long periods of fasting.
-This extreme behaviour has adverse affects on her health.
+Maria Clementina was prone to melancholy and the marriage was not untroubled, by now living separately from her husband at the convent of St. Cecilia in Rome, her zeal for the Catholic religion sometimes bordered on mania and she indulged in long periods of fasting.
+This extreme behaviour has adverse effects on her health.
 She died prematurely in 1735 at the Apostolic Palace, Rome.
-James, or 'the Old Pretender' as he came to be known, lived on in Rome until his death on 1st January, 1766, at the age of 77.
+James, or 'the Old Pretender' as he came to be known, lived on in Rome until his death on 1st January 1766, at the age of 77.
 He was buried at St.Peter's Basilica within the Vatican.